lrajlich/docker-example/Readme.md

 This project is a comprehensive docker example.
 It creates 3 different docker images (mysql, redis, sinatra) and then the docker images can be run as containers in 3 different ways, showing the different networking options for Docker.

 ## Pre-Requisites
 1) <a href="https://docs.docker.com/installation/mac/">Install Docker</a>.
 The linked page takes you through the setup steps.
 This will install a boot2docker program.
-All subsequent operations are to be run from inside.<br>
+All subsequent operations are to be run from inside boot2docker.<br>
 2) Clone this repository.

 ## Build Docker Images
-In the project root directory is a Makefile, which has targets to invoke the appropriate docker build commands.
+Inside of a bash shell launched by boot2docker, navigate to the project root directory.
+In the root directory is a Makefile, which has targets to invoke the appropriate docker build commands.
 The Makefile targets are "all", "sinatra", "redis", and "mysql", "sinatra\_clean", "redis\_clean", "mysql\_clean".

+The make targets invoke ```docker build``` for a specific Dockerfile.
+Each service has its own Dockerfile, which procedurally defines a docker image.
+The relevant Dockerfiles are mysql/Dockerfile, redis/Dockerfile, and sinatra/Dockerfile.

 To build all the docker images in one shot, run: